-This is, I think, the fifth version of this guide I've done.
-I've tried to refine things over the years.
-This year, I've decide to split this post up into three parts:
+This is, I think, the sixth version of this guide I've done.
+I've tried to refine things over the years and have decided to split this post up into three parts:

 - Part 1 (this part) covers the nuts and bolts of how TCMFF works.

-- Part 2 will cover making the most of your experience and will also contain links to other similar posts past and present.
+- Part 2 covers making the most of your experience and will also contain links to other similar posts past and present.
 I will do my best to update with new links as I find them.

-- Part 3 will covers preserving your sanity in the craziness of TCMFF
+- Part 3 covers preserving your sanity in the craziness of TCMFF

 - Priority entry to screenings (separate line that goes in first, does not guarantee you a seat if the theater is full)